TVATDCI/Algorithm-challenge/README.md

 isPalindrome("hello") === false;
 ```

+**Explanation:** This challenge requires you to write a function that takes an integer as input and returns the integer with its digits reversed.
+For example, if the input is 521, the output should be 125.

 ## Challenge 3: Reverse an Integer <img src="./images/reversed-grey.svg" alt="Algorithm Challenge" width="25" align="right" style="margin-left: 10px;" />

 ```javascript